carpentries-incubator/lesson-gpu-programming/_episodes/05-first_program.md

 | `__host__` | the function is visible only to the host, and runs on the host |
 | `__device__` | the function is visible only to the GPU, and runs on the GPU |

+The following is the part of the code in which we do the actual work.

 ~~~
 int item = threadIdx.x;